zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-26-ENCORE-RNA-DNA-Extractions-2022-10-26 copy.md

 - No longer want to elute with 55ºC heated water.
 Just in case this is causing any degredation.

 - Kristina will try an extraction of 2 porites samples tomorrow as a test.

+- BME?
+Kristina tried before, added 1.75 uL of BME to the supernatant after the ProK spin-down step and let sit for 2 mins at room temp before adding lysis buffer.
+Made no difference in DNA or RNA quality or quantity.